General Policies and Procedures

 Tuition is an annual fee for the entire academic school year from August through June.
 Payments under the monthly installment plan are due by the 3rd business day for each month.
 School year rates for August will be pro-rated.
 Summer Camp rates for June, July and August will also be pro-rated.

 Tuition may be paid by check, cash, or money order.
 Please use your cancelled check and/or monthly invoice in lieu of receipts as receipts will not be given.
 A late fee of $10 per day will apply for all tuition received after the 3rd business day of the month.
 A $35 fee will apply on all returned checks.
 The receipt of two “Insufficient Funds” checks will require that all future tuition payments and penalty fees be paid by money order or cash.
-For tuition payment made online through with a credit card, a 3.5% convenience fee will be applied.
-Parents also have the option to sign up for monthly recurring automatic payment through bank account.
+For tuition payment made online through with a debit or credit card, a 3.5% convenience fee will be applied.
+Parents also have the option to sign up for monthly recurring automatic payment through their bank account.
 If you would like to sign up for Auto Pay, please ask a staff member for the “Recurring Payment Authorization Form”.

 In the event of an overdue account of more than five school days, the child will not be permitted to attend school until full payment has been made or permission has been obtained from the Director.
 Tuition payment must be given to an office staff member.

 All payments made to WCMS are final.
 In the event that a payment is made and funds need to be issued back to the owner, a full credit will be given to your child’s account with WCMS.
 The issued credit will go towards any owed tuition or fees.
 Any credit that needs to be refunded, will be left to the distraction of the owner of The Wesley Chapel Montessori School.

 - Plan A: One Full Annual Payment – A 4% discount will be applied to one full year’s tuition payment

 - Plan B: Two Semi-Annual Payments – A 2% total discount will be applied to the semi-annual tuition payment